hotpad100c/lucidity/README.md

 - Sample points of affected entities

-# Mob Debug Rendering
+### Mob Debug Renderings

-Visualizes areas where entities can detect you.
+- Visualizes areas where entities can detect target.
+- Displays spawnable entities on blocks around the player(not alwaysaccurate).
-- Displays a line when an entity can see you.
+- Displays a line between entity's eye and its target's eye.
 - Shows the effective attack range of sonic booms.

 ### Creative Helper